- 2004 to 2013 - Senior Lecturer, James Cook University (Townsville)

 - Phosphorus is a key nutrient required by all living things.
 It is mined and then converted to Fertiliser, enabling the world's current level of food production.
 While estimates of mineral phosphorus reserves vary (50 to several hundred years), it is clear that eventually the reserves will be depleted.
 In the last decade research has demonstrated that phosphorus can be recovered from wastewater in a variety of forms.
 Magnesium potassium phosphate is one mineral of interest.
 Further research questions need to be answered in order to confidently design real recovery systems.

-- Phil Schneider and Daniel Frank (Engineering & Physical Sciences and Fraunhofer Institute for Interfacial Engineering & Biotechnology)
+- Phil Schneider and Daniel Frank (College of Science, Technology & Engineering and Fraunhofer Institute for Interfacial Engineering & Biotechnology)

 - Potassium Struvite; Wastewater; Experimentation; Nutrient Recovery; Modelling

 Advisory Accreditation: I can be on your Advisory Panel as a Primary or Secondary Advisor.

 These Higher Degree Research projects are either current or by students who have completed their studies within the past 5 years at JCU.
 Linked titles show theses available within ResearchOnline@JCU.

 - Hydroxyapatite Crystallisation Obtained by Fed-Batch Pilot Scale Reactor from Wastewater to be Used as Fertiliser.
 (PhD, Primary Advisor)